jedazard/PRIMsrc/README.md

 install.packages("PRIMsrc")
 ```

-* Alternatively, you can install the most up-to-date version (0.6.3) from GitHub, using devtools:
+* Alternatively, you can install the most up-to-date development version (0.6.3) from GitHub, using devtools:

 ```{r}
 install.packages("devtools")